moq-wg/moq-transport/draft-ietf-moq-transport.md

 MoqTransport accomplishes this via the GOAWAY message ({{message-goaway}}).
-The server sends a GOAWAY message which signals the client to establish a new session and migrate any active subscriptions.
+The server sends a GOAWAY message which signals the client to establish a new session.
 The GOAWAY message MAY contain a URI for the new session, useful in some load balancing schemes, otherwise the current URI is reused.
+The server SHOULD terminate the session with GOAWAY Failure after a sufficient timeout, otherwise a misbehaving client could prevent a drain.

 It's RECOMMENDED that session migration is performed transparently to the application.
-See the following section ({{session-migration-graceful}}) for a suggested algorithm.

-If an endpoint does not support graceful migration, it SHOULD terminate the session immediately with a GOAWAY Failure error code ({{session-termination}}).
-Additionally, the server SHOULD terminate the session with GOAWAY Failure after a sufficient timeout, otherwise a misbehaving client could prevent the drain.
-The GOAWAY Failure error SHOULD be exposed to the application so it has the option to perform retry logic.

-### Graceful {#session-migration-graceful}
-A graceful session migration involves migrating all subscriptions between sessions without impeding data flow.
-The application should be unaware that a session migration even occured.

-The client SHOULD establish the new MoqTransport session in the background since it may take a few round trips to resolve the address and perform any handshakes.
-Once the the new session is established, any active subscriptions and announcements are removed from the old session and issued on the new session.

-An endpoint MAY choose to abruptly transition between sessions.
-However it is RECOMMENDED that both sessions are simultaneously active for a brief window while subscriptions are individually migrated.
-The client and server migrate any active announcements and subscriptions depending on their role(s) as covered below.

-The client terminates the old session once there are no more active subscriptions or announcements.
-The client MAY choose to delay if OBJECTs are still being sent/received as queues are drained, but should be prepared to receive a GOAWAY Failure from the server if it waits too long.
+This involves establishing the new session in the background and migrating all active subscriptions/announcements from the old session.
+The client terminates the old session with NO\_ERROR once there are no more active subscriptions.
+The client MAY choose to delay if OBJECTs are queued on the network, but needs to be prepared to receive a GOAWAY Failure from the server if it waits too long.

-#### Publisher
-A publisher needs to migrate all active announcements to the new session.
-For each active announcement:

-1. The publisher sends an ANNOUNCE on the new session.
-2. The publisher receives an ANNOUNCE\_OK on the new session.
-3. The publisher sends an UNANNOUNCE on the old session.
-4. The publisher receives an ANNOUNCE\_ERROR on the old session, acknowledging the UNANNOUNCE.

-Once these steps are complete, new subscriptions will arrive on the new session instead of the old session.
-The publisher may receive new subscriptions in the meantime which should be served normally.

-#### Subscriber
-A subscriber needs to move all active subscriptions to the new session.
-For each active subscription:

-1. The client sends a SUBSCRIBE message on the new session, starting one past the maximum received object sequence.
-2. The client sends an UNSUBSCRIBE message on the old session.
-3. The client receives a SUBSCRIBE\_OK on the new session.
-4. The client receives a SUBSCRIBE\_ERROR on the old session, acknowledging the UNSUBSCRIBE.

-The SUBSCRIBE and UNSUBSCRIBE are sent in parallel to avoid underutilizing the network, however this results in overutilizing the network for at least an RTT.
-The endpoint may receive duplicate OBJECT messages across both sessions which MUST be discarded.

 # Prioritization and Congestion Response {#priority-congestion}